iGaming17 min readMay 2026By · Banking Lead

 • "At what ratio do you begin termination proceedings?"

 Also ask: how are chargebacks counted?
 Some acquirers count dispute initiations; others count only lost disputes.
-This significantly affects your reported ratio.
+This significantly affects reported ratio.

 4. 3DS2 and Authentication Support